 The government is a key partner to make national (higher) education more sustainable.
-Morgen will approach the national politics by collaborating with other parties such as: ‘Groene Generatie’ (Green Generation), ‘Jonger Milieu Actief’ (Young Environmental Active) and the ‘Jongeren Vertegenwoordigers Duurzame Ontwikkeling naar de VN’ (Young People Representatives Sustainable Development to the UN).
+Morgen approaches the national politics by collaborating with other parties such as: ‘Groene Generatie’ (Green Generation), ‘Jonger Milieu Actief’ (Young Environmental Active) and the ‘Jongeren Vertegenwoordigers Duurzame Ontwikkeling naar de VN’ (Young People Representatives Sustainable Development to the UN).

-The ‘Jonge Klimaatbeweging’ (JKB, Young Climate Movement) is an initiative of Studenten voor Morgen, Jongeren Milieu Actief (Youth Environment Active) and the Jongerenvertegenwoordigers voor Duurzame Ontwikkeling van de Verenigde Naties (the Youth Representatives for Sustainable Development of the United Nations) and is supported by twenty-two youth-organizations.
-The goal of the JKB is to get all youth organizations agree on sustainability-related subjects and influence politics.
+The ‘Jonge Klimaatbeweging’ (JKB, Young Climate Movement) is an initiative of Studenten voor Morgen, Jongeren Milieu Actief (Youth Environment Active) and the Jongerenvertegenwoordigers voor Duurzame Ontwikkeling van de Verenigde Naties (the Youth Representatives for Sustainable Development of the United Nations) and is supported by twenty-two youth-organisations.
+The goal of the JKB is to get all youth organisations agree on sustainability-related subjects and influence politics.
 On the 31st of October 2016 the JKB is officially founded and a new board has arrived.

-Manifest from Morgen
+Manifest of Morgen

 Jongeren Milieu Actief has set up a manifest with help from the Jongerenvertegenwoordigers and Morgen.
-The manifest has been signed by more than 20 youth organizations and during the Climateparade in Amsterdam given to several members of the House of Representatives (Second Chamber).
+The Manifesto of Morgen has been signed by more than 20 youth organizations and during the Climateparade in Amsterdam given to several members of the House of Representatives (Second Chamber).
 The Jongerenvertegenwoordigers also gave the manifest to the minister-president, Mark Rutte, during the COP21 Climate Change Conference in Paris.
 More information about the manifest is to be found on the website of the JKB.